DreymaR/BigBagKbdTrixPKL/README.md

 	- If not set directly, the 3-Letter Abbreviation is found from the Tables file.
 Failing that, the three first letters of LayMain are used.
 	- Added a 'hideImageState' setting to hide certain help image shift states.
 Some users may want only AltGr, Extend and dead key images to show.
 	- Remaps and RemapCycle sections are now allowed in the LayStack.
 See the `_Test\Cmk-eD-Nyfee_ANS_CurlAngle` layout for an example.
-	- Added a `Write to layout.ini` button to the KeyMapper.
-Such mappings will override other LayStack mappings.
-The default Submit button writes to `Layout_Override`.
 	- Detection of current system layout VK codes through GetKeyVK().
 		- This makes `key = VKey` mappings work as intended, enabling for instance Extend to see and use a key without changing its system layout mapping.
 		- Added "System-VK" throughput layouts for Extend etc. users using VKey mappings.
 Ergomaps would also work on it.
 One could also remap some keys with states.